 Together we work with players of all levels, from students to professionals, and from all genres, from Cajun & Creole to Classical.
-We love what we do here at Sola Violins!

 In 2002, I started in a shop behind my home (pictured here) about 30 minutes from Lafayette, LA.
 In the fall of 2014, I opened a full-service violin shop, Sola Violins, in the heart of downtown Lafayette.
 This move has allowed for the expansion of inventory and services, and greater accessibility to most of my clientele.

 In addition to building and working with violins, I play the fiddle in two Grammy-nominated Cajun bands, Bonsoir Catin and the Magnolia Sisters.
-All instruments aside, I love spending time with my two young sons and my husband, enjoying the woods around our home on the Bayou Teche.
+All instruments aside, I love spending time with my two young sons and my husband, and enjoying the woods around our home on the Bayou Teche.

-Thank you to my mentors and sources of inspiration over the years: Otis Tomas, Paul Hostetter, Michael Darnton, the Cremonese masters, and all of the violin players I work with and admire.
+Thank you to my mentors and sources of inspiration over the years: Otis Tomas, Paul Hostetter, Michael Darnton, the Cremonese masters and all of the violin players I work with and admire.

 Chris Segura began his lifelong obsession with the violin at age 4, when his parents rented him a 1/16 size violin and he started taking lessons.
 He's a founding member of the Grammy-nominated band Feufollet, plays with the Lafayette Rhythm Devils and Les Ferailles, and can be found sitting in with various bands around Lafayette.
 He's also the digital archivist at the Archives of Cajun and Creole Folklore, where he leads efforts to digitize historic field recordings.